 When requesting funding for an event, be careful with how much you request because SBA will not transfer more than the amount approved to your account.
 As a guide, SBA suggests that you request $225 for a ThAC or FAC and $150 for a lunch speaker.

-SBA funding is reimbursed through the Student Organization Finance Office (SOFO).
+SBA funding is reimbursed through the Center for Student Involvement (CSI).

-SOFO essentially functions as the “bank” for student groups.
-Most spending from SOFO accounts is in the form of reimbursements.
+CSI essentially functions as the “bank” for student groups.
+Most spending from CSI accounts is in the form of reimbursements.
 Each student group can designate up to three “signers” who can deposit money into the student group account or approve reimbursements.
-The SOFO website has links to forms student event funding and FAQs.
-If you have additional questions, please contact Scott Senger at firstname.lastname@example.org or (303) 492-3221.
+The CSI website offers additional information; if you have further questions, please call (303) 492-6366.

 Student Fee Committee (SFC)